vldF/stella_runtime/README.md

  gen max allocated:      424
 ```

-The first part contains basic memory statistics, the second one contains the statistics over generations
+The first part contains basic memory statistics, the second one contains the statistics over generations.
+For each
+generation it contains GC runs count and maximum allocated memory size.

 #### print_gc_state